Red rot of sugarcane

 • Seed should always be taken from disease-free nurseries examined regularly by the cane protection staff.

-• Before planting, each seed sett should be carefully examined and those setts which show reddening should be discarded.
+• Before planting, each seed sett should be carefully examined, and those setts that show reddening should be discarded.

 • Use of sugarcane varieties resistant to red rot is also recommended.
 Some of the resistant varieties are: Co.
 975, 1148, 1158.